Orange County Heroin Rehab

 Physical Signs of Heroin Addiction

-Firstly, it is evident that every person who uses heroin will not experience the same effects.
+Firstly, it is evident that every person who uses will not experience the same effects.
 The user’s size and general health could both be determining factors as to how the drug could affect someone’s mind and body.

 - Mental functions impaired